lu791019/Data_pipeline_Sparkstreaming_with_kafka/Readme.md

-My idea is from hdfs_pre_DF.py which is used  by Pandas DataFrame Then RDD textfile
+My idea is from hdfs_pre_DF.py which flow is by Pandas DataFrame Then use RDD type by spark textfile method